 Who knows what the future will hold.

-By the way, as for Fast Eddie Rendell, what he was really doing, you know, when Fast Eddy goes out there and says, eh, black people, I don't think white people are going to vote for black people.
+You know, when Fast Eddie goes out there and says, yeah, black people, I don't think white people are going to vote for black people.

 He's telling white people not to vote for black people.

-That's the message from the Governor of Pennsylvania, Fast Eddie Rendell.
+That's the message from the governor of Pennsylvania, Fast Eddie Rendell.

 And of course, the Clintons don't get called on this stuff.